Small living room with dining area layout

 6. What furniture color makes a room look bigger?

-Light neutrals like beige, soft gray, and light wood make spaces feel more open.
+Light neutrals like beige, soft gray, and light wood tones reflect more light and make the room feel open.

 Conclusion – Small Space Does Not Mean Bad Design